 While the WHS recognise that OCHA’s FTS needs enhancing6, we do not underestimate the scale of the challenge of implementing improvements through blockchain technology.
 Indeed, the barriers to a blockchain-based implementation include:

 Technological.
 For example, users of the platform will need software capable of digitally signing the information stored on the blockchain.
-Furthermore, blockchains are new, extremely complex, technology7, whereas traditional databases , wwhich blockchains would replace), have been around much longer and are, therefore, much better understood.
+Furthermore, blockchains are new, extremely complex, technology7, whereas traditional databases (which blockchains would replace), have been around much longer and are, therefore, much better understood.

 Organisational.
 Public blockchains are inherently non-hierarchical.
 They cannot be controlled by any single entity8.
 However, the FTS is a reporting platform run by OCHA.
 Hence, a fully-public blockchain-based system may challenge centralised, top-down governance and related assumptions the UN have about reporting on their aid funding.